 • Rectal prolapse

 • Pseudonoma infection

 • Frequent sinusitis

 • Heat stroke

 • Low B.P.

-A blood test is available to help detect cystic fibrosis; the test is done to check variations in a gene known to cause this condition.
-Other tests include:
+A blood test is done to detect cystic fibrosis to check variations in a gene known to cause this condition.

 • Sweat chloride test is the diagnostic test.
 A high salt level in the patient’s sweat indicates cystic fibrosis.